Sally G Pasion

 Marakee Tilahun (B.S.
 SF State)

 Herlinda Tin (Bridges Summer student, B.A. in Psychology, UC Riverside; M.A.
-Massachusetts School of Professional Psychology)
+Massachusetts School of Professional Psychology, PsyD Clinical Psychology)

 Anna Marie Tuazon (M.S.
 SF State, Ph.D.
-UC Davis; Gilead Sciences)
+UC Davis; Gilead Sciences, Biogen Head of Strategy, Operations and Excellence)

 Cherryl Valenzuela (Bridges Summer student)